evan-erdos/evan-erdos.github.io/_posts/2015-10-05-coffee-rings.md

 ### DOM Functions ###

-These functions initialize the DOM objects in the sketch.
+These functions initialize the DOM objects in the sketch:

 - `p.setupDOM` creates and positions the color sliders
 - `p.drawDOM` renders the color sliders on every draw
 - `p.getInput` collects input data, processes it, and in